 While frequent adjustment is a bit of an annoyance, it’s hard to hold it against the product because it’s a necessity as a really universal product.
 The 3 Legged Thing Ellie bracket is a little less universal because it’s available in two different sizes.

 The QR11-LC is beautifully machined as you can see in the photos, and it’s much lighter than I was expecting.
 The vertical part of the bracket is removable if you want to shed even more weight.
 At only $49 it’s still a good price for a nice big bottom plate even if you never want to use it in an L configuration.

 One of the features that I love is the inclusion of a 1/4 20 threaded socket on the side of the bracket.
 This can be used for attaching accessories such as microphones, or variable friction monitor arms for those that want to shoot video.
 Oddly, this is a feature that’s not often seen even on the much more expensive brackets on the market.

 Another important feature of the design is the strap mounting hole on the base portion of the bracket.
 I love attaching a strap to the base of my camera because it hangs much better that way, and its something I have done for years with my other brackets.
 It also makes it easy to add a hand strap like the Peak Design Clutch.

 The QR11-LC brings a ton of features to the table at a price point that everyone should be able to afford.
-If you’re using an Arca-Swiss style quick release clamp on your ballhead, and don’t mind potentially having to loosen the bracket to access some camera ports and doors, then this is your solution.
+If you’re using an Arca-Swiss style quick-release clamp on your ball head, and don’t mind potentially having to loosen the bracket to access some camera ports and doors, then this is your solution.
 For those that have never tried an L bracket before, now is the time!